ORALHLTH 1204AHO - Professional Studies IOH Part1

 General Course Information

 Course Code ORALHLTH 1204AHO Course Professional Studies IOH Part1 Coordinating Unit Oral Health Term Semester 1 Level Undergraduate Location/s Teaching Hospitals Contact On average 3-4 hours per week Available for Study Abroad and Exchange N Corequisites ORALHLTH 1201AHO/BHO, ORALHLTH 1202AHO/BHO & ORALHLTH 1203AHO/BHO Restrictions Available to BOH students only Course Description This course has been designed to introduce concepts of academic and research skill development to support study, the students' role as a graduate oral health professional and the requirement for continual professional development/research.
 Evidence-based dentistry will provide students with an appreciation of the nature and scope of epidemiology and statistics applied to dentistry.
 It will provide the students with an understanding of different study designs used in dental research and a working knowledge of basic statistics, interpretation and data analysis.
 Topics will be introduced in resource lectures, online learning mediums and workshops.
 Problem-based learning topics will be presented where applicable and student learning will be supported by independent and group research and discussion.
 The student is also required to monitor their own learning by providing feedback to each other as well as incorporating feedback from colleagues and staff.

 The full timetable of all activities for this course can be accessed from Course Planner.

-• Explain the importance of effective communication in dental practice and describe ways in which communication is achieved.
+- Demonstrate the ability to plan and execute effective communication in a range of settings and describe ways in which effective communication is achieved.

-• Have a good understanding of the personal requirements for health professionals today in an Australian context.
+- Implement into practice the personal requirements for health professionals today (including cultural sensitivity and patient centered care) in an Australian context.